 Acai Bowl’s with Granola

-Homemade granola is great to have around for a quick breakfast served with milk, spooned over yogurt with fresh berries, or sprinkled over an Acai bowl.
+Homemade granola is great to have around for a quick breakfast served with milk, spooned over yogurt with fresh berries, as a quick snack on the go, or sprinkled over an Acai bowl.
 For those of you who are unfamiliar with Acai bowls, they are the newest rage.
 Basically, they are smoothies in a bowl made with the addition of a frozen acai puree you can find at most grocery stores.
 I purchase mine at Trader Joe’s in a package of 4.

 The puree comes unsweetened, but when sweetened and added to other frozen berries, it brings out its earthy, tart, chocolaty notes.
-To prepare, just slightly defrost an Acai packet, add it to a blender with three or more cups of frozen berries, along with a little honey to sweeten, and about 1/2 cup nut milk and blend until you reach a smooth consistency.
-Top with fresh fruit like sliced banana, strawberries, or raspberries, granola, unsweetened shredded coconut, and whatever superfood boost you want to add.
+To prepare, just slightly defrost an Acai packet, add it to a blender with three or more cups of frozen berries, sweeten it with a little honey, pour in about 1/2 cup nut milk, and blend until you reach a smooth consistency.
+Top with fresh fruit like sliced banana, strawberries, raspberries, granola, unsweetened shredded coconut, and whatever superfood boost you want to add.
 I like to add fresh bee pollen which is loaded with vitamins, minerals, carotenoids, bioflavonoids, phytosterols, amino acids, fatty acids, enzymes & more.
 Truly, this is a power-packed start to your day.

 Great For Large Gatherings & Potluck Breakfasts